jekyll/minima/team.md

 4. Undergraduate/M.Sc./Ph.D. applicants please provide course transcripts, when available.
 These can be submitted in English, French, Spanish or Portuguese.

-For research areas in the group please have a look at the research section
+For research areas in the group please have a look at the [research](research) section.

 ## People